data-and-design/data-and-design.github.io/recruiting.md

 In the future, we might explore co-designing systems with data refusers, or thinking about the ethics of social media data archiving.

-## What can I expect to work on?
+## What can a new student expect to work on?

-As a new Ph.D. student joining the group, I expect to work with you to identify a project that builds on the group's existing work in accessibility or data ethics.
-This is because I want new group members to use the first project as a learning experience, to align on an understanding of the end-to-end research process.
-Working with you on an initial project where I have more upfront involvement in scoping the project and identifying the audience is a way for me to scaffold that learning experience.
+As a new Ph.D. student joining the group, you'll work with me to identify a project that builds on the group's existing work in accessibility or data ethics.
+Working with you on an initial project where I have more upfront involvement in scoping the project is a way for me to scaffold your learning experience as a junior researcher.
 As you progress in your Ph.D., I expect that we will work together to develop projects that advance your growth as an independent researcher and articulate your unique research perspective.

 ## What kind of applicants am I looking for?

-I am looking for applicants with any disciplinary background who:
+I am looking for applicants who:

-- are developing a point of view on technology and society
+- are developing a unique point of view on technology and society
 - are excited to contribute to and shape the shared research trajectory of the group
 - want to build interdisciplinary skills across engineering, design, social sciences, and the humanities
 - can help create a welcoming and inclusive research group culture
 - have the potential to grow into leaders in our group, the department, and the wider field of HCI

+I'm committed to building a group where people are able to bring diverse lived experiences, interests, and disciplinary perspectives in conversation together.

 As you think about working with me, I also encourage you to consider other faculty in Information Science who you might have common interests with, who might be potential future mentors, collaborators, or committee members.